MartinPratoussy/VulkanStuff/README.md

 ## Core Components

 ### TriangleApp
-Main application class managing the rendering loop and Vulkan initialization.
+Manages the rendering loop and grouped resource structs for clarity.

 ### Instance & Device
-Creates Vulkan instance and selects appropriate GPU with queue families.
+Creates the Vulkan instance, window surface, and selects the GPU with queue families.

-### Surface & SwapChain
+### SwapChain
-Manages window surface and presents rendered frames to screen.
+Presents rendered frames to the screen.
+Surface creation lives under Instance.

 ### GraphicsPipeline
 Defines the graphics rendering pipeline with shaders and fixed-function stages.